Rev. Dr. Gordon V. Barrows, DBA, MBA

 Welcome to my pastoral portfolio!
-My name is Gordon Barrows and I am an ordained pastor as well as a doctoral seminary candidate pursuing a Ph.D. equivalent education degree in theology.
+My name is Gordon Barrows and I am a licensed and ordained pastor as well as a doctoral seminary candidate pursuing a Ph.D. equivalent education/ministry degree in theology/divinity.

-Additionally, I serve as a ministry leader for the St. Mary’s Redbank Church as well as a liturgist and Sunday school teacher for the New Bethlehem First Fellowship Church (formerly New Bethlehem First United Methodist Church and the Redbank Valley United Methodist Cooperative Ministry.
+I serve as the lead pastor for the nondenominational St. Mary’s Redbank Church as well as a Sunday school teacher and guest pastor for the New Bethlehem First Fellowship Church (formerly New Bethlehem First United Methodist Church.

 My background focuses on Christian Leadership through the fundamentals of ministry in the digital age and how technology can help the church construct a theology of networks, encourage spiritual formation, and foster Christian community online.

-CONTACT: I welcome invitations to serve as a guest speaker at your church or ministry-related event by contacting my office to schedule an appointment @ 814.275.6714 or via email: [email protected]
+CONTACT: I welcome invitations to serve as a guest pastor at your church or ministry-related event by contacting my office to schedule an appointment @ 814.275.6714 or via email: [email protected]